This post contains affiliate links. See my disclosure policy here.

 Tasting Notes

-“From the name, I was expecting this to be a sparkling wine cocktail but was pleasantly surprised to see it was a refreshing Tom Collins variation instead, as Alex noted.
+Kendall’s Take: “From the name, I was expecting this to be a sparkling wine cocktail but was pleasantly surprised to see it was a refreshing Tom Collins variation instead.
 I think at this point I would be pretty bored by the classic’s lack of complexity, so the woodsy syrup and bitters were a welcome addition.
 They gave this light and airy drink some depth.
-Overall, it’s very tasty and would likely be a hit at a holiday party; the only reason I’m rating it three stars is because I probably won’t make it again… unless I have a craving for earthy tree flavors.”
+Overall, the Wintergreen Sparkler was very tasty and would likely be a hit at a holiday party; the only reason I’m rating it three stars is because I probably won’t make it again… unless I have a craving for earthy tree flavors.”

 Recipe